The Ghost of Factory Records' Anthony H. Wilson

 It quickly built up an ardent group of passionate fans, who tuned in every day, and later inspired an online community that birthed a number of fansites in the late '90s – like this very one you're reading now.

-While it no longer boasts viewers in the millions, since its rebirth as a website and YouTube channel, Digitiser continues to bring in new fans, including many much younger than the original fans who read it on Teletext – a number of whom are still part of the Digitiser community today.
+While it no longer boasts viewers in the millions, since its rebirth as a YouTube channel (and formerly a website, which was online from 2014 to 2024), Digitiser continues to bring in new fans, including many much younger than the original fans who read it on Teletext – a number of whom are still part of the Digitiser community today.

 Back to top